 Industries we Serve.

-The Indian auto industry is one of the largest in the world and is evolving at a fast pace.
+The Indian auto industry is one of the world's most extensive and is evolving quickly.
 The growing interest of the companies in exploring the rural markets further aided the growth of this sector.
-Several initiatives by the Government of India and the major automobile players in the Indian market are expected to make India a world leader in the Two Wheeler (2W) and Four Wheeler (4W) market by 2020.
+Several initiatives by the Government of India and the major automobile players in the Indian market are expected to make India a world leader in the Two Wheeler (2W) and Four Wheeler (4W) markets.

 Chemicals and Paints

-The chemicals sector holds a significant position in the Indian economy, accounting for 7% of the GDP and about 14% in overall index of industrial production (IIP).
-India has significant presence in production of basic organic chemicals, fertilisers, pesticides, paints, dyestuffs and intermediates and fine and specialty chemicals.
-The sector faces key challenges such as inadequate infrastructure facilities, high costs of basic raw materials like natural gas and crude oil, high cost of capital and need for technological modernisation of its facilities.
+The chemicals sector holds a significant position in the Indian economy, accounting for 7% of the GDP and about 14% of the overall index of industrial production (IIP).
+India has a significant presence in the production of basic organic chemicals, fertilisers, pesticides, paints, dyestuffs and intermediates and fine and speciality chemicals.
+However, the sector faces critical challenges such as inadequate infrastructure facilities and high costs of basic raw materials - like natural gas and crude oil.
+Also, the high cost of capital and the need for technological modernisation of its facilities are other challenges.

 Consumer and Industrial Products and Services

-Power and mills sectoris an integral part of India‟s infrastructure which strongly emphasizes on economic growth and welfare of the nation.
-India‟s power & steel industry sector is well diversified and has evolved over time.
-We have been bestowed upon with some of the best state-of-the-art steel mills in the world.
-The foundation of this sector revolves around the continuous modernization and up-gradation of older plants with higher energy efficiency levels.
+The power and mills sector is integral to India's infrastructure, which strongly emphasises the nation's economic growth and welfare.
+India's power & steel industry sector is well diversified and has evolved.
+We have been bestowed upon by some of the best state-of-the-art steel mills in the world.
+The foundation of this sector revolves around the continuous modernisation and up-gradation of older plants with higher energy efficiency levels.